MiddelkoopT/skc-workshop-2024/Notes.md

 ```
   * Create a new "R Markdown" file
     * "File" -> "New File" -> "R Markdown" -> Click "Create Empty Document" (bottom left button).
-    * Save file ("R-Ecology"): Click the "disk" or press `cmd-s` for Mac, `ctrl-s` for Windows/Linux.
+    * Save file ("R-Ecology"):
+      * Click the "disk" or press `cmd-s` for Mac, `ctrl-s` for Windows/Linux.
       * Enter a good file name such as "R-Ecology" (it will add the `.Rmd` extension)
-  * Write, Setup, and View RMarkdown
+  * Write, Configure, and View RMarkdown
     * Write title `# RStudio Workshop`
     * Write some text (your name)
     * Configure rendering
-      * "Settings (gear)" -> "Preview in Viewer Pane"
+      * "Settings (gear in file tab toolbar)" -> "Preview in Viewer Pane"
-      * "Settings (gear)" -> "Chunk Output in Console"
+      * "Settings (gear in file tab toolbar)" -> "Chunk Output in Console"
     * Save file
     * Knit (Knit to HTML)
       * Optionally set "Knit on Save" - (runs entire notebook)
     * Verify output

 ## Save your work (with Git)

+  * **Make sure all files are saved!**
+    * Unsaved files will have a star at the end of the file name in the tab
-  * Access *Git menu* via "Tools" -> "Version Control"; or the "GIT" dropdown on the toolbar.
+  * Access the  *Git menu*
+    * Use "Tools" -> "Version Control";
+    * or the "GIT" dropdown in the main RStudio toolbar.
+  * Select "Commit" in the *Git menu*:
-  * Diff: Check what you have done with (under the Git Menu)
+    * **Verify the work you have done**
-    * "Diff ..." (you may need to click it twice?!)
+      * Click the name of each file and see the changes
+    * Check for unwanted files (secrets)!
       * Ignore html files (optional):
-      * Right click `R-Ecology.html` and select ignore - change to `*.html`
+        * Right click `R-Ecology.html` and select ignore
+          * (optionally) change to `*.html`
+        * Click "Save"
-    * Add files:
+    * Add files (stage):
-      * Verify changes
       * Click the "Staged" box to add them
-    * Commit message
+        * Make sure a "check" not a square box
+    * Add a "Commit message":
+      * Note: Commits should be "one" thing.
-      * Title (no period) and less than 50 characters
+      * Title (no period)
         * Be descriptive on what you did - not "update"
-      * Should be "one" thing.
+        * less than 50 characters
+        * Example: "Create a new RStudio project"
-      * Blank line then a description, wrapped at 72 characters (optional).
+      * Blank line then a description,
+        * wrap at 72 characters (optional).
       * Blank line followed by a list (optional)
         * List starts with a '-' character (no space)
       * Press "Commit" and "Close"
-    * Push
+    * "Push" to repository (top right of Git window):
       * Enter the username and password for the Git repo (not your account)
-    * Pull:
-      * Make sure that you get "Already up to date."
+      * Make sure there is not an error
-      * Should not ask for password again.
+    * Verify push
+      * Click "Push" again and make sure it says "Everyting up-to-date"
+      * Close
+    * Verify commit:
+      * Click "Commit" under the *Git menu*
+      * There should be no files in the "Staged" list on the left.

 ## Visual Setup